What Is Workers’ Compensation Insurance?

 How can I Reduce my Worker’s Compensation Premium?

-Your individual business will have no real effect on the industry rating you are subject to within your state.
 It is possible to reduce your worker’s compensation premiums.
 Workplace safety has evolved and overall, workers' compensation claims are on the decline.
 Still, certain businesses and trades will continue to tick up in terms of claims and costs associated with those claims.

 At some point, you may consider hiring a professional risk manager for your business.
 Developing a risk management program means adding a safety program.
 Implementing a safety program and developing a procedure manual as part of the risk management process can help reduce premiums.